stepchowfun/typical/README.md

 ### Step 3: Serialize and deserialize messages

-With the code generated in the previous section, let's write a simple program to construct a message and serialize it to a file.
-We'll use Rust for this example:
+With the code generated in the previous section, let's write a simple Rust program to serialize a message.
+We can write the message to an in-memory buffer, a socket, or anything that implements [`std::io::Write`](https://doc.rust-lang.org/std/io/trait.Write.html).
+For this example, we'll stream the data to a file.

 ```rust
 let message = SendEmailRequestOut {